Therodox/dynamite-nsm-configurations/README.md

 \* *Note that including this flag will not make any changes to either of the directories referenced in the above command.
 These changes are made in memory and composited into `mirrors.$version.tar.gz` and `default_configs.$version.tar.gz`*

+Before a merge is completed you will be prompted with the merge strategy.

 ```
 ╒═════════════╤════════════════╤═════════════════════════════════════════════════════════════════════════════════════════╕